rabbitmq/rabbitmq-website/site/cli.md

 they can be found under the `sbin` directory in installation root.

-On Windows, the above tools will end with `.bat`, e.g. `rabbitmqctl` in a Windows installation will be named `rabbitmqctl.bat`.
+On Windows, the above tool names will end with `.bat`, e.g. `rabbitmqctl` in a Windows installation will be named `rabbitmqctl.bat`.

 Additional tools are optional and can be obtained from GitHub: